Refuse Schedule

 PLASTIC – NO Motor oil bottles, plastic cups, flowers, pens, toys, plastic wrap or styrofoam.

-NEWSPAPERS: Place in brown paper bags or tie with cotton string.
-No tape, wire or plastic bags.
-No magazines or junk mail included with newspapers.
+NEWSPAPERS: Place in brown paper bags or tie with cotton string or comingled in same container.

 What Do You Mean You Can’t Recycle All Plastics???